BOOKME.COM

 Objectives

-• Surface essential booking information earlier
+• Enhance visibility of essential booking information early on.

 Solutions

-3.Surfaced decision-critical information earlier in the flow
+3.Prioritised decision-critical information earlier in the flow.

-4.Strengthened visual hierarchy for faster scanning
+4.Strengthened visual hierarchy for faster scanning.

 Discovery